lsst/rtn-045/index.rst

 Offensive or exclusionary language is never permitted (e.g., violent or ableist terms).
 Ensure jargon and acronyms are defined.

+Please see the `Rubin Observatory Communications Code of Conduct <https://docushare.lsstcorp.org/docushare/dsweb/Get/Document-24920/>`_ for additional guidance.

 Level-appropriate
 -----------------